Overview of Agile Team Structure

 An agile team is a small group of tech, business, and inventor people who work on the same project in a small company/start-up.
 The people in a group are sometimes distributed through a contractor, freelancer or part-time based job, which can minimize the financial requirement & increase the profit for the company.
 As in this topic, we are going to learn about Agile Team Structure.

 The team required every kind of people, there should a technical guy or can say a program for the IT Company, business development guy for setting up the meeting with potential clients, inventors to increase the shares of the company, an accountant for filing taxation, returns, bookkeeping, etc.

-Roles & responsibilities sometimes do not matter as anytime, if required a tech guy can handle the logistic part or a sales guy can work on accounting & investor to work getting the clients for the company.
+Roles & responsibilities sometimes do not matter as anytime, if required a tech guy can handle the logistic part or a sales guy can work on accounting & investors to work getting the clients for the company.

 Agile Team Roles

 In the agile team, everyone should be responsible for task & expertise in his/her areas; here are the following Agile team roles:

-- Team Lead – Team lead manages & provide the resources the team needs.
-He ensures that the team members are protected from office politics, he manages everyone & is responsible for giving the right suggestion to the team so the team makes effective decision regarding product validation, quality, cost, etc. related to product, similarly for business development, he/she advices the team to find the right lead & make profit for the company.
+- Team Lead: The team lead manages & provide the resources the team needs.
+He ensures that the team members are protected from office politics, he manages everyone & is responsible for giving the right suggestion to the team so the team makes an effective decision regarding product validation, quality, cost, etc. related to the product, similarly for business development, he/she advises the team to find the right lead & make a profit for the company.